Getting a Low Interest Rate

-Although there can be a choice of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
-The lending institution can agree to freeze an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Although there can be a choice of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
+The lending institution may agree to lock in an interest rate and points for a longer period, say 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

 More Ways to Get a Great Interest Rate

-In addition to choosing the shorter rate lock period, there are several ways you can get the lowest rate.
-The larger the down payment, the smaller the rate will be, as you will be starting with more equity.
-You could choose to pay points to improve your interest rate over the loan term, meaning you pay more initially.
+In addition to going with the shorter lock period, there are several ways you may be able to attain the best rate.
+A bigger down payment will give you a reduced interest rate, since you will have more equity from the beginning.
+You may opt to pay points to reduce your interest rate for the term of the loan, meaning you pay more up front.
 For many people, this is a good option..